-Entry-level jobs are seldom advertised and there are very few formal graduate training schemes.
+Entry-level jobs are rarely advertised and there are very few formal graduate training schemes.
 When such schemes do run, they're likely to have a closing date in the autumn before graduation.
 Some employers may contact selected universities directly or attend certain graduate shows.
-They may seek out talent at showcases, such as the D&AD student awards, and through other competitions.
+They may seek out talent at showcases, such as the D&AD New Blood awards, and through other competitions.

 Many agencies encourage junior copywriters to undertake external training.
 This may include the IPA Foundation Certificate.
 This is an online course for junior advertising professionals and covers the entire brand communications process.
 The IPA offers a portfolio of qualifications, including the IPA Excellence Diploma, and also has a range of short courses and seminars.

-Undertaking the IPA continuing professional development (CPD) programme in addition to IPA qualifications can lead to Accredited MIPA.
+Undertaking the IPA continuing professional development (CPD) programme in addition to IPA qualifications can lead to Accredited MIPA (Membership of IPA).
 This learning-based personal membership programme shows that you've met the highest standards in advertising and allows you to profile yourself, your qualifications and career highlights on the IPA website.

 Other relevant qualifications include the Communication Advertising and Marketing (CAM) Foundation Diploma in Marketing Communications, which has an advertising module.

 Advertising is a dynamic area and it's vital to keep up to date with industry news and trends.
 Reputation and recognition is essential for professional development.
-Recognition within the industry comes from making a mark with original work and is often acknowledged in the trade press (e.g. Campaign) and through prizes and award ceremonies.
+Recognition within the industry comes from making a mark with original work, and is often acknowledged in the trade press (such as Campaign) and through prizes and award ceremonies.

-Entry into the profession is as a junior copywriter.
-As you gain more experience through working on bigger and more important briefs, you can progress to become a senior copywriter, also known as a 'middleweight' and then 'heavyweight' creative.
+Having entered into the profession as a junior copywriter, you'll gain more experience through working on progressively bigger and more important briefs.
+You can progress to become a senior copywriter, also known as a 'middleweight' and then a 'heavyweight' creative.

 In larger companies, you may then progress to the role of group creative director, overseeing a handful of creative teams.
 Some then go on to become creative directors with responsibility for the entire creative department.
 This usually takes at least five to ten years of experience working on high-profile campaigns and winning industry awards.
 The effectiveness of your campaigns is vital to your success.